the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter1.md

 # Introduction to React

 The chapter gives you an introduction to React.
 You may ask yourself: Why should I learn React in the first place?
 The chapter might give you the answer to that question.
 Afterward you will dive into the ecosystem by bootstrapping your first React application.
 Along the way you will get an introduction to JSX and ReactDOM.
-Be prepared for your first React components.
+Be prepared for your first React component.

 ## Hi, my name is React.